 After understanding the differences between an HSA and a QSEHRA, many small employers want to know if they can contribute to employees' HSAs while offering employees a QSEHRA allowance.

-The answer is yes—but employees must adapt the QSEHRA to use the HSA.
+The answer is yes—but employees must modify the QSEHRA to use the HSA.

 HSAs require that account holders receive no coverage before they meet the HDHP's annual deductible, except for four exempted categories of expenses.

-Because an HRA can reimburse employees (or “provide coverage”) for many medical expenses, it must be altered to conform to HSA requirements.
+Because an HRA can reimburse employees (or “provide coverage”) for many medical expenses, it must conform to HSA requirements.
 The easiest way to do this is to alter the HRA into a limited-purpose HRA.

 In the years when employees or their spouses make or receive contributions to their HSAs, they can use their QSEHRA to reimburse only four types of expenses before they meet their HDHP deductible.